Neuroferritinopathy: Neuroimaging

 Neuroferritinopathy is most commonly diagnosed using MRI and other neuroimaging techniques.
 MRIs help identify the iron deposits in the cerebellum, basal ganglia, and motor cortex common to neuroferritinopathy.
 MRIs of affected individuals also show mild cerebellar and cerebral atrophy, or tissue breakdown, and gas cavity formation in the putamen.
 Most importantly, the MRIs show misfolded ferritin proteins and iron deposits in the glial cells of the caudate, putamen, globus pallidus, cerebral cortex, thalamus, and purkinje cells, causing neuronal death in these areas.

 Physiological testing

-Blood tests usually come back normal in affected individuals, so they do not serve as a reliable means of diagnosis.
+Blood tests usually come back normal in affected individuals so they do not serve as a reliable means of diagnosis.
 Blood tests can show low serum ferritin levels.
-However, this is unreliable as method of diagnosis, as some patients show typical serum ferritin levels even at the latest stages of neuroferritinopathy.
+However this is unreliable as method of diagnosis since some patients show typical serum ferritin levels even at the latest stages of neuroferritinopathy.
 Cerebral spinal fluid tests also are typically normal.

-Ferritin aggregates found in the skin, liver, kidney, and muscle tissues may help in diagnosing neuroferritinopathy.
+Ferritin aggregates found in the skin, liver, kidney and muscle tissues may help in diagnosing neuroferritinopathy.
 More cytochrome c oxidase-negative fibers are also often found in the muscle biopsies of affected individuals.